-Though the grand historical residences, charming tree canopy and eclectic personage suggest Spruce Hill shares plenty of urban DNA with neighboring Cedar Park.
+The grand historical residences, charming tree canopies and eclectic personage suggest Spruce Hill shares plenty of urban DNA with neighboring Cedar Park.
 But this former “streetcar suburb,” which posts north-south boundaries of Market Street and Woodland Avenue and 38th and 46th streets as its east and west extremities, has a charm all its own.

 Clark Park, perhaps the best-known public green space in this portion of West Philly, is a true microcosm of Spruce Hill’s integration and ingenuity, attracting an energizing melange of athletes, artists, entrepreneurs, musicians and that unmistakable brand of West Philly “character” you just can’t find anywhere else.